What to Expect from Your 9-Month-Old Puppy

 Until they’re about four months old, puppies are unpredictable.
 However, they also tend to be small, roly-poly, and easy to deal with.
 After four to six months, they may mellow out to the point where you can forecast certain behaviors and get a sense of their habits.
 Just when you think this puppy care thing is going smoothly, they turn into crazy beasts again.

 You might wonder what happened to your sweet little snuggler.
-All of a sudden, Fido doesn’t listen to a word you say, can’t stay off of the kitchen counter, and inches his crate across the room when you’re not home.
+All of a sudden, Fido doesn’t listen to a word you say, can’t stay off of the kitchen counter, and inches their crate across the room when you’re not home.
 Everything seems like it has fallen apart.
 Some dog owners respond to this age by deciding that they need to rehome their puppies, but all hope is not lost.
 This is just a phase, and you can help your dog grow out of it successfully.
 On the other side is a mature, calm, obedient adult dog (with proper care and training of course).

-Training An Adolescent Puppy
+Training an Adolescent Puppy

-What can you do?
-Continue to bring your dog to new places, keep meeting new canines, and make each meeting especially fun by offering your dog her favorite treats when you do something new.
+What can you do to avoid this?
+Continue to bring your dog to new places, keep meeting new canines, and make each meeting especially fun by offering your dog their favorite treats when you do something new.

-The Physical Development Of A 9-Month-Old Puppy
+The Physical Development of a 9-Month-Old Puppy

 By the time they reach nine months of age, small breeds will be fully grown, but they’ll fill out over the next four months.
 Medium breeds may reach about 80 percent of their adult size by nine months.
 Larger breeds may still have a ways to go.